 - Preheat oven to 400°F.

-- Place open side down on a parchment lined baking pan and bake for about 30 minutes.
+- Place open side up on a baking pan and bake for about 30 minutes.

-- Cover each with 1/2 of the mozzarella and return to the oven, cheese side up.
+- Cover each half of the spaghetti squash with the rest of the mozzarella and return to the oven.

 - Bake for another 10 minutes or until cheese is melted.
 Sprinkle fresh parsley or basil on top and more red pepper and serve!